On the smooth transfer for Guo-Jacquet relative trace formulae: Smooth transfer

+The rest of the proof is the same as that of the first assertion. \end{proof}

-\begin{prop} To prove the existence of local transfers around all elements of $\CQ(F)$ or $\fq(F)$, it suffices to prove the existence of the local transfer around zero of $\fq(F)$. \end{prop} \begin{proof} This follows from Lemmas \ref{lem. reduction to sliced} and \ref{lem. compare descendants}, and the classification of all the sliced representations (or descendants) for $(H,S), (H',S'),(H,\fs)$ and $(H',\fs')$. \end{proof}
+\begin{prop} To prove the existence of local transfer around all elements of $\CQ(F)$ or $\fq(F)$, it suffices to prove the existence of local transfer around zero of $\fq(F)$. \end{prop} \begin{proof} By Lemma \ref{lem. reduction to sliced}, it suffices to prove the existence of smooth transfer for the sliced representations $(H_x,\fs_x)$ and $(H'_y,\fs'_y)$ where $x\leftrightarrow y$.
+By Remark \ref{rem. matching descent} and Lemma \ref{lem. compare descendants}, it suffices to prove the existence of smooth transfer for $(H_m,\fs_m)$ and $(H'_m,\fs'_m)$, that is, the existence of local transfer around zero of $\fq(F)$. \end{proof}